 No chart is provided for this fund.
 UTGO bond levy funds are deposited in the bond fund and transferred to the bond redemption fund to pay the debt service on the voter approved bond in the year that funds are received.
-Once an LTGO bond is issued to complete the Station 53 construction project, the debt service on this bond will paid with general levy funds.
+Once the LTGO bond was issued to complete the Station 53 construction project, the debt service on this bond will be paid with general levy funds until the Washington State LCP reimbursement grant funding is distributed to the district.
 As such funds are transferred from the general fund to the bond redemption fund for payment of debt service on the LTGO bond.
-Beginning fund balance will be relatively level with changes in the balance occurring throughout the year as tax revenue is received and debt service payments are made and as a result of interest earned on the fluctuating fund balance throughout the year.
+Beginning fund balance will be relatively level with changes in the balance occurring throughout the year as grant revenue is received and debt service payments are made and as a result of interest earned on the fluctuating fund balance throughout the year.